 Sustainable Urban Mobility Plan (SUMP) of Lviv is a strategic document defining transport strategy of the city for the next 10 years

 In Ukraine, elaboration of this sort of plans has no legislative regulation so far.
 Elaboration of the Sustainable Urban Mobility Plan of Lviv was driven by the project Integrated Urban Development in Ukraine of Deutsche Gesellschaft für internationale Zusammenarbeit GIZ GmbH, joined by Lviv in October 2018.
 The structure, responsible for elaboration of SUMP on Lviv’s side is the City Institute communal enterprise.
-Besides Lviv, the Sustainable Urban Mobility Plans in Ukraine are elaborated in Chernivtsi, Vinnytsia, Zhytomyr, Poltava and Podil District of Kyiv, and besides, such document has been already developed and approved in Mykolaiv.
-The process of developing the SUMP in Lviv is funded by the German party.
+Besides Lviv, the Sustainable Urban Mobility Plans in Ukraine are elaborated in Chernivtsi, Vinnytsia, Zhytomyr, Poltava and Podil District of Kyiv, and besides, such document has been already developed and approved in Mykolayiv.
+The process of SUMP development in Lviv is funded by the Federal Government of Germany.

 In Lviv, the SUMP is developed on the basis of the protocol on cooperation within the “Integrated Urban Development in Ukraine” project between Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and Lviv City Council, signed on 26.10.2018 and pursuant to the Order No.677 of the Mayor of Lviv dated 27.11.2018 “On Forming of the Working Group for Development of Draft Sustainable Urban Mobility Plan of Lviv”.